scottish-government-design-system/designsystem.gov.scot/components/cookie-notice/index.md

 When a user has accepted or rejected cookies:

-* the cookie notification changes to a confirmation message and is not shown again
+* the cookie notice changes to a confirmation message and is not shown again
 * a cookie is set that remembers the user's choice for 1 year

 {% include example-frame.html title="Radio button example with hint text" name="confirm" %}